Examples¶

 A couple of things to note here:

-in order to ensure compatibility with both Python 2 and 3. - Above, we used the
+1. In this example, we used from __future__ import print_function in order to ensure compatibility with both Python 2 and 3.

-returns reddening in a unit that is similar to magnitudes of E(B-V).
+3. SFDQuery returns reddening in a unit that is similar to magnitudes of E(B-V).
 However, care should be taken: a unit of SFD reddening is not quite equivalent to a magnitude of E(B-V).
 The way to correctly convert SFD units to extinction in various broadband filters is to use the conversions in Table 6 of Schlafly & Finkbeiner (2011).

-modification to the above code.
-For example, here’s how we would query the
+We can query the other maps in the dustmaps package with only minor modification to the above code.
+For example, here’s how we would query the Planck Collaboration (2013) dust map:

 from __future__ import print_function